Murder of Garrett Foster: Pardon

 Following Perry's conviction, conservative commentators and politicians urged Texas Governor Greg Abbott to pardon Perry, supporting Perry's self-defense claim.
 These calls for a pardon included Texas U.S. Representative Ronny Jackson.
 Abbott directed the Texas Board of Pardons and Paroles to consider a pardon for Perry on an expedited basis; he said, "I look forward to approving the Board's pardon recommendation as soon as it hits my desk."
 Under the Texas Constitution, the governor does not have the sole delegated authority to pardon.
 The governor may only issue a pardon after the recommendation of the Board of Pardons and Paroles.

 On May 16, 2024, after Perry had served about one year and one month in prison, Governor Greg Abbott pardoned Perry while stating that "Texas has one of the strongest 'Stand Your Ground' laws of self-defense that cannot be nullified by a jury or a progressive District Attorney."
 The pardon was a "Full Pardon and Restoration of Full Civil Rights of Citizenship" which, in particular, restored Perry's right to own guns.
 Perry was released from prison on the same day as his pardon.

 In June 2024, Travis County District Attorney José Garza indicated his office would file a writ of mandamus with the Texas Court of Criminal Appeals seeking to reverse the pardon, which he deems to be unlawful.
 Abbott responded on X saying it was within his constitutional authority to grant the pardon.
-The Texas Court of Criminal Appeals dismissed Garza's writ of mandamus three weeks later.
-The nine judges did not provide an explanation.
+The Court of Criminal Appeals dismissed Garza's writ of mandamus three weeks later.

 Perry still faces a misdemeanor deadly conduct charge, which carries a maximum punishment of one year in jail.
 A judge ruled in January 2025 that Perry would still face trial for the deadly conduct charge.
+The charge concerns him allegedly endangering the pedestrians on Congress Avenue with his vehicle.
+In March 2026, a judge declared a mistrial during jury selection because 29 of the 50 jurors summoned indicated bias from media exposure and others were unwilling to serve on the one week trial.
+A new trial was set for October 2026.